hbeun8/module2/README.md

 Compatible with all browsers based on MDN.org Also, accessibility checked using Lighthouse built in the Chrome Dev Tool.

 ## Testing user stories

-We took feedback from two group: <br>
+This project follows from Module 1 where we took feedback from two group: <br>
 1. General user on the UX design and stories.<br>
 2. Student Coders in classroom on the design principles and other technical aspects.
 Based on the feedback provided, the website was enhanced to incorporate the suggestion.